miromannino/Justified-Gallery/README.md

 ## Release History

+### 3.5.4

+* Added the border option
+* Fixed some problems with waitThumbnailsLoad and infinite scroll

 ### 3.5

 * The default suffixes are all empty, to be simpler to understand.
 To have the previous suffixes,